-Turkey Creek Ranch, sandwiched between the U.S. Army’s Fort Carson and the growing urban community of Pueblo West, is owned and operated by Gary and Georgia Walker, and consists of approximately 65,000 deeded acres managed for both wildlife and livestock.
+Turkey Creek Ranch, located between the U.S. Army’s Fort Carson and the growing community of Pueblo West, is owned and operated by Gary and Georgia Walker.
+It consists of about 65,000 deeded acres managed for wildlife and livestock.

 The Walkers’ ranch has been described as an island of intact natural systems, native species and quiet, open spaces.
-It is home to significant populations of three rare, indigenous plants and native wildlife species including antelope, elk, deer, pronghorn and wild turkey.
+It is home to significant populations of three rare, indigenous plants and antelope, elk, deer, pronghorn and wild turkey.
 Management decisions, including even basic visitation to some areas of the property, are governed by the potential impact on wildlife.

 Turkey Creek Ranch